Difference Between Aortic Sclerosis and Aortic Stenosis

 This particular condition is termed Aortic Sclerosis.
 It does not always restrict the flow of blood.
 However, it gives rise to other emergencies.

-They include diabetes, smoking, kidney diseases.
+They include diabetes, smoking, and kidney diseases.
 Males are more prone to Aortic Sclerosis.
 Also, high blood pressure and cholesterol add to the risk.

 What is Aortic Stenosis?